Skelmis/Discord-Anti-Spam/docs/modules/migrating.rst

 - Added a guild log channel setting
     - `guild_` messages will be sent here if set, otherwise same as before
-    - :py:method:`AntiSpamHandler.add_guild_log_channel`
+    - :py:meth:`antispam.AntiSpamHandler.add_guild_log_channel`
-    - :py:method:`AntiSpamHandler.remove_guild_log_channel`
+    - :py:meth:`antispam.AntiSpamHandler.remove_guild_log_channel`

 - Abstracted logic and data storage to be separate.
 This means you can setup your own cache such as redis.
-See :py:class:`Cache`
+See :py:class:`antispam.abc.Cache`

 - Now features an easy way to clean up your cache.
-See :py:method:`AntiSpamHandler.clean_cache`
+See :py:meth:`antispam.AntiSpamHandler.clean_cache`

 - New plugins:
-    - :py:class:`AntiMassMention` - To stop people spam pinging
+    - :py:class:`antispam.plugins.AntiMassMention` - To stop people spam pinging

-    - :py:class:`Stats` - For general package stats
+    - :py:class:`antispam.plugins.Stats` - For general package stats

-    - :py:class:`AdminLogs` - An easy way to get evidence on punishments
+    - :py:class:`antispam.plugins.AdminLogs` - An easy way to get evidence on punishments

 - Plugins now have direct access to storage within the cache.
-  You should be interacting with :py:class:`PluginCache` for this.
+  You should be interacting with :py:class:`antispam.PluginCache` for this.

 - Plugins now support blacklisting to stop runs on certain guilds.
   See Plugin Blacklisting under ``Package Plugin System``